neeleshbisht99/ArtificialEngineer/docs/guides/Troubleshooting.md

 ```

 ### Details
-OpenDevin uses a docker container to do its work safely, without potentially breaking your machine.
+artificialEngineer uses a docker container to do its work safely, without potentially breaking your machine.

 ### Workarounds
 * Run `docker ps` to ensure that docker is running